exelynt-learning-platform/backend-developer-as-final-68914-pravin/Backend/README.md

 mvn test
 ```

-Tests use an in-memory H2 database and do not require a running PostgreSQL instance.
+Tests use an in-memory H2 database and do not require a running MySQL instance.

 ## API Documentation